Areizen/SessionProxyReplayer/README.md

 ## Goal

-This project aim to permit role cloisoning breach finding by saving first all the request you make with mitmproxy and replay it automatically with changed cookie.
+This project aim to permit finding user permissions problem, saving first all the request you make with mitmproxy and replaying it automatically with changed cookie.

 ## Installation